 Although you may once have been able to fit eating out into your budget comfortably, once you have kids, that flies out the window.
 One of the many realities of parenthood is that almost everything, from housing to grocery shopping to gas for your car, suddenly costs exponentially more than it used to.

 According to 2015 statistics from the U.S. Department of Agriculture (USDA), the cost of raising kids averages $12,980 annually, per child, for a middle-income family.
 And food is a huge budget buster, second only to housing.
+A Cash on Go study of U.K. households’ spending habits found that the average family spent nearly 20% of disposable income on food and restaurant meals.
 But while reducing how often your family eats out may be important or even necessary to stretch your family’s dollars, it’s hardly much fun.

 Moreover, a lack of time and sheer exhaustion have led to increased spending on convenience.
 Some nights, it just seems easier to relax at a restaurant than make a meal yourself.
 The recent explosion of home delivery services, from meal kits to DoorDash, attests to how much weary parents simply don’t want to cook, even when eating out may cost three, four, or even five times what cooking from scratch does.